Cl\^oture int\'egrale et op\'erations de tores alg\'ebriques de complexit\'e un dans les vari\'et\'es affines

-Recall that $I$ is said to be normal if for any positive integer $e$, the ideal $I^{e}$ is integrally closed.
-If $A$ is normal then this condition is equivalent to the normality of the algebra $A[It]$.
-We provide as well sufficient conditions on $(P,\widetilde{\mathfrak{D}})$ in order that $I$ were normal (see Theorem $5.3$).
+We provide as well sufficient conditions on $(P,\widetilde{\mathfrak{D}})$ in order that $I$ be normal (see Theorem $5.3$).
 For the case of non-elliptic affine $\mathbf{k}^{\star}$-surfaces, we obtain a combinatorial proof for the normality of any integrally closed invariant ideals of such surfaces.
 As another application, we obtain the following new criterion of normality which generalizes Reid-Roberts-Vitulli's Theorem [RRV, $3.1$] in the case of complexity $0$ (see $5.5$).

 \paragraph{Theorem.}{\em Let $n\geq 1$ be an integer and let $\mathbf{k}^{[n+1]} = \mathbf{k}[x_{0},\ldots, x_{n}]$ be the algebra of polynomials in $n+1$ variables over $\mathbf{k}$.
 We endow $\mathbf{k}^{[n+1]}$ with the $\mathbb{Z}^{n}$-grading given by